 The trigger control sets conditions for waveform and logic capture

-As with traditional oscilloscopes, the trigger establishes a time reference for waveform display.
+As with traditional oscilloscopes, the trigger establishes a time reference for captured waveforms.

-However, BitScope is a mixed signal system, so triggering is a little more sophisticated than most ordinary oscilloscopes.
-In particular, it is possible to trigger analog waveforms on logic conditions and vice-versa, as well as apply digital triggers to analog signals.
+However because BitScope is a mixed signal system, triggering is a little more sophisticated than most stand-alone oscilloscopes.
+In particular you can trigger the capture of analog waveforms on logic conditions and vice-versa as well as apply digital triggers to analog signals.

-The trigger panel is where the trigger is set up.
+The trigger panel is where you set up triggers.

-The Trigger Light (1) turns RED when waiting for a trigger.
-It switches to the color of the trigger source (yellow, green or blue) when the trigger fires.
+(1) Trigger LED lights RED when waiting for a trigger switching to the color of the trigger channel (yellow, green or blue) when the trigger fires.

-The three (or five) Trigger Source (7) buttons select which of the analog channels A or B (or C or D) or the logic signals are the trigger source.
+(10) Trigger Source three buttons to select which of the analog channel A or B, or the logic bus is to be the trigger source.
+The source channel is color coded (yellow, green and blue).

 Any analog channel or (combination of) logic channels can be selected as the trigger source.

-The top row of buttons selects the trigger source.
+The top row of channel colored buttons selects the trigger source.

-For example, the BS50U LOGIC instrument does not allow analog trigger sources to be selected.
+For example on BS50U the LOGIC VI does not allow analog trigger sources to be selected.

 There are three types of trigger condition: